flowr-analysis/vscode-flowr/README.md

 </details>

+### From Open VSX
+You can get the extension here: <https://open-vsx.org/extension/code-inspect/vscode-flowr>.

 ### From GitHub Release

 You can find official releases of the extension in the [Releases](https://github.com/flowr-analysis/vscode-flowr/releases) section of the repository.
 Simply select the version you would like to download, open up the asset's section at the bottom, and download the `vscode-flowr-[version].vsix` contained in it.

 From Visual Studio Code, open the Extensions tab and click on the three dots in the top right to select "Install from VSIX..."
 Alternatively, you can use the Command Palette to select the option directly.
 Then, you can select the `vsix` file you downloaded to install it.

+This works the same way in Positron.
+The repository for Visual Studio Code is the same as the one for Positron, so you can use the same `vsix` file.
 ### From Build Artifact

 You can easily download the most recent build of the extension by heading to the [Actions tab](https://github.com/flowr-analysis/vscode-flowr/actions/workflows/package.yml), where you will find a list of runs.
 Selecting the most recent run will display a summary of it, at the bottom of which you can find the Artifacts section and the `Extension vsix` artifact.
 Download it and unzip it.